dhpour/Persian-Text-Engineering-Hub/README.md

 It consists of 266k legal questions, answers and related tags.

 ### [Alpaca Persian](https://huggingface.co/datasets/sinarashidi/alpaca-persian)
 Persian translation of 35k records of Stanford Alpaca Instruction dataset (52K records).
+There is also [a version with different formatting](https://huggingface.co/datasets/sinarashidi/alpaca-persian-llama2).

 Dependency Parsing
 ------------------